Home » Uganda Gorilla Families & Pros Of The Buhoma Region In Bwindi

 It Is Closer To Other National Parks In Uganda

 Buhoma is closer to the southern sector of Queen Elizabeth National Park Uganda popularly known as Ishasha.
 After your gorilla trekking safari Uganda, there is only a 2 hours’ drive to Queen Elizabeth National Park (Ishasha sector).
 At this point, tourists have an opportunity of taking a Uganda wildlife safari game drive to view animals in the wild such as the popular tree climbing Lions.
 Or tourists can drive up to 4 hours to the Mweya section of Queen Elizabeth National Park for the popular boat cruise on Kazinga channel that is praised for having the highest concentration of hippos in the whole world.
 The Kazinga channel also has over 600 species of birds and is the best place to view most of the wildlife as they flock the channel to drink water.
 In conclusion, the Buhoma region remains the closest to parks like Queen Elizabeth National Park, Rwenzori Mountains National Park and Kibale National Park where chimpanzee trekking safaris Uganda is done.

-Buhoma Region has Numerous Uganda Safari Accommodation Options
+Buhoma Region Has Numerous Uganda Safari Accommodation Options Sanctuary Forest Gorilla Camp

 From the Buhoma section of Bwindi Impenetrable National Park Uganda, it is easy to connect to the Ruhija region situated in the eastern side of Bwindi.
 In case there is a gorilla permit scarcity, one can sleep in Buhoma and do a Uganda gorilla trekking safari in Ruhija.
 It is approximately 2 hours’ drive from Buhoma to Ruhija.